derintufan0/derintufan0/README.md

 - 🌱 I’m currently learning Kotlin and SCADA Systems

-- ❓ Ask me about anything related to Python and C
+- ❓ Ask me about anything related to Linux Systems and Cyber Security

 - ⚡ Fun fact: I love MMA and Ski..